Frequently Asked Questions

 There are no requirements under the RMA for Suppliers of agrichemicals and you do not need a GROWSAFE certificate.
 However, there is a recommended qualification for retailers called GROWSAFE Supplier which is a higher level certification.

-Under the HSW Act, class 6.1A and 6.1B substances must be under the control of a Certified Handler.
-This certificate needs to cover the classes and quantities of hazardous goods found in the retail store, which may include agrichemicals, oxidisers, flammable products.
-It also needs to cover the appropriate lifecycles eg Storage.
+Under the HSW Act, it is likely that your store will need at least one Certified Handler.
+This Compliance Certificate needs to cover the classes and quantities of hazardous goods found in the retail store, which may include agrichemicals, oxidisers, flammable products.
+It also needs to cover the appropriate lifecycles eg storage.
 It does not need to cover Use.

 Note: the GROWSAFE Standard course covers the knowledge requirements for Certified Handler for agrichemicals but not for other classes of hazardous goods and not for large quantities so may not be appropriate to your needs.
 However, the Standard certificate is a prerequisite for the GROWSAFE Supplier certificate so a good place to start training.
-Under the HSW Act, you may also need a Location Test Certificate if you store large quantities of Class 2 or 3 flammable product.
+Under the HSW Act, you may also need a Location Compliance Certificate (previously Location Test Certificate) if you store large quantities of Class 2 or 3 flammable product.
 Not many agrichemicals are Class 2 or 3, but other products in a rural retail store may be.

 My neighbour is spraying and I am concerned about spraydrift onto my property.
 What should I do?

 In the first instance you should contact the neighbour and discuss the problem.
 If this does not lead to resolution of the issue, contact the Incident Response Manager at your regional council.